Mila Kunis Is Not Qutting Acting To Have Another Child [Debunked]

 Mila Kunis and Ashton Kutcher are facing fresh speculation that they are getting ready to have a third child.
 One tabloid has even published an article which claims that Mila is thinking about quitting acting so that she can become a full-time mom.
-But celebrity rumor watchdog, Gossip Cop, is on the case and they claim that the story is nothing but fake news.
+But celebrity rumor watchdog Gossip Cop is on the case and they claim that the story is nothing but fake news.

-According to Gossip Cop, The National Enquirer alleged that Mila plans to say goodbye to acting forever to focus on raising her kids since, as they claim, she wants to add to her brood.
+According to Gossip Cop, the National Enquirer alleged that Mila plans to say goodbye to acting forever to focus on raising her kids since, as they claim, she wants to add to her brood.

 “There were so many years where she chased the brass ring with her career,” but she’s ready to put work on the back burner to expand her family,” an alleged insider reportedly said to the Enquirer, as reported by Gossip Cop.